 My 2015 show was a photographic exploration of 50-60 years of Binghamton history and the drastic changes that Urban Renewal brought.
 It was gratifying to see the response of appreciative audiences who responded to images of Binghamton "as it was," buildings being torn down, and the tentative renaissance is happening locally.
 The images were in black and white and were all digitized and printed in an intimate 8 X 10 format with a panorama of the hills of Binghamton overhead.
 For these images I mined my family's photographic archives, especially my father's, Bob Johnston, extensive collection.

 For the “Book as Art” exhibit it is the form itself that I wanted to examine.
-I surround myself with books, reading voraciously, and savoring books, some more than others.
+I surround myself with books, reading voraciously, and savoring books.
 I am attracted to the physical paper and binding, as well as the illustrations and typefaces.
 But I don’t collect books, except as markers of my own history; actually, I am always looking for ways to share them or even get rid of them.
 Books have a hallowed place in my life but they are also disposable and some are ultimately ripe for recycling and adaptive re-use.